mygit-cloud/exercise_3/README.md

     - Be sure to add a secret password in the PHP code, and only add a row if the password the user entered matches!
     - Create a `slug` by converting the post title to lowercase and replacing any spaces or special characters with underscores.
-We'll use this slug to let us link to individual posts later.
+We'll use this slug to as the `id` attribute to our posts and include it as a [URL Fragment](https://en.wikipedia.org/wiki/URI_fragment) in our links to let us deep link to a specific post.
     - Because we're accepting content from users, be sure to [sanitize your inputs](https://xkcd.com/327/) using prepared statements to do the inserts rather than creating queries with string concatenation.